RegExp

 ---|---|---|

-str.match(regExp) | First match object | Array of group 0 captures |
+string.match(regExp) | First match object | Array of group 0 captures |

-str.matchAll(regExp) | TypeError | Iterable over match objects |
+string.matchAll(regExp) | TypeError | Iterable over match objects |

-and str.replaceAll()
+and string.replaceAll()

 Both replacing methods have two parameters:

-str.replace(searchValue, replacementValue)
+string.replace(searchValue, replacementValue)

-str.replaceAll(searchValue, replacementValue)
+string.replaceAll(searchValue, replacementValue)

 searchValue